illinois-ceesd/emirge/README.md

 `./install.sh` takes several arguments:
 - `--prefix=DIR`: Install conda in `DIR` instead of the default directory (`$HOME/miniforge3`).
-- `--modules`: Install a modules.zip file that contains a copy of all python packages that are git submodules (see below for details).
+- `--modules`: Install a modules.zip file that contains a copy of all python packages that are installed through git (see below for details).

 ## Testing the installation